DiegoFloresMtz/react-books-app/README.md

 Open [localhost:300](localhost:300) to view it in your browser.

 You'll see a form with an inputbox and two buttons, you can add books with the inputbox and see both lists(All books, Wishlisted books).
-To add a book to the wishlist you'll need to click on the checkbox
+To add a book to the wishlist you'll need to click on name

 ![Screenshot](screenshot.PNG)